-Protein may also help your body by speeding up your metabolism, making more energy, making your muscles grow faster, and making it easier for your body to make healthy cells.
+Protein may also help your body by speeding up your metabolism, giving you more energy, making your muscles grow faster, and making it easier for your body to make healthy cells.

-Triticale has many advantages over other grains due to its high content of protein.
+Triticale has many advantages over other grains due to its high protein content.

 The protein content in triticale ranges from 11–14%, which is much higher than the usual 7–10% found in wheat and rye.

-Millet may also help with metabolism.
-You may find out more about its health benefits by going here.
+📙 Millet may also help with metabolism.
+You can find out more about its health benefits by going here.